kofigumbs/kofi.sexy/blog/elm-beam.md

 ```

 `elm-beam` builds upon these similarities.
-The compiled Elm application results in a `.beam` module that defines an
+The compiled Elm application is a BEAM module that defines an
 [OTP gen_server](http://erlang.org/doc/design_principles/gen_server_concepts.html).
 Starting a `gen_server` and communicating with it uses Erlang functions from the standard library.
 You can see these functions in action in the following demo: